-Michael Waldholz of the Wall Street Journal reports on the Science Magazine special primer on obesity: the weight loss solution may be biochemical for some and behavioral for others.
-Coca Cola is certainly not a weight loss solution, because the sugar in a bottle or can does not register as helping your feel full!
+Michael Waldholz of the Wall Street Journal reports on the Science Magazine special primer on obesity: regardless of how many teaspoons of sugar are in a Coke, your personal weight loss solution may be biochemical for some and behavioral for others.
+Coca Cola is certainly not a weight loss solution, because liquid sugar in a bottle or can does not register as helping you feel full!

-They have, however, funded an Exercise is Medicine initiative, called into question because of its sponsorship…though exercise definitely is medicine, especially exercise outside.
+Coke has, however, funded an Exercise is Medicine initiative, recently called into question because of its sponsorship…though exercise definitely is medicine, especially exercise outside.

 Waldholz offers what more scientists are coming to—why high fructose corn syrup seems to be metabolized differently than sucrose or table sugar.
 HFCS is what’s in many sodas—the equivalent of 17 teaspoons of table sugar in a 20 ounce Coke (or Pepsi).
 The experts at SugarScience point out that soda and sugary drinks is different than sugar in fruit: they say “The sugar in one 12-oz soda is as much as in 1 orange + 16 strawberries + 2 plums.”

 Here are some sugar facts he collected: